Manual DNS settings

 DNS entries have a TTL (time to live) value associated with them, which tells systems how long they can use a DNS value before checking again where the host machine is for a domain.

-When you change the DNS nameservers or MX records for your domain, it can take a while before the new values are recognised everywhere.
+When you change the DNS nameservers or MX records for your domain, it can take a while before the new values are recognized everywhere.
 Usually TTL values are something like 10 minutes or an hour, but it can be many days.
 Once a system has cached a value, there's no way to force it to be cleared, you just have to wait the TTL time for the entry to expire.

 Generally this isn't a problem, but it can be worth checking the TTL times on your existing DNS entries at your current DNS host before you change them to us.
-One way to ensure that the change over is fast is to do the following.
+One way to ensure that the change over is fast is to do the following:

 - Log in to your existing DNS provider.

 - Check the current TTL time for your domain (either NS or MX records depending on what you're changing) and note this down.

 - Change the TTL time for your domain to five minutes.

 - Now wait for the old time-to-live you noted in step two.
 This will ensure that the old value expires from all caches on the internet, and any new lookups have the new TTL value.

 - Make the DNS changes you want (e.g. change the nameservers to point to us).

 - Wait five minutes (as per the TTL value you set in step 3) for all caches on the internet to have the new values.